 MATLAB and Simulink for Space Systems

 MATLAB® and Simulink® provide aerospace engineers with capabilities that speed the development process and improve communication between teams.
-Systems and subsystems engineers use MATLAB and Simulink to:
+You can use MATLAB and Simulink to:

 - Perform requirements-based mission validation in the time domain